jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 better clarity to customers and security researchers with a more organized and easy to use reference system for threat actors.
-As the threat landscape
+“As the threat landscape
 evolves, we are seeing
 a blurring of lines
 between cyber operations,
 espionage, influence
 campaigns, and
-destructive attacks.
+destructive attacks.”
 Organizations can reduce and prevent vulnerability exploits and compromised user credentials by continuing to harden the attack surface.
 We must